-4.6.3.
-All counters, when incremented, shall be incremented by an integer of one.

-4.6.4.
-The minimum value of each counter is 0; the maximum value shall not be less than 65535, notwithstanding any other requirements regarding standardised storage and reporting of the OBD system.

-4.6.5.
-If either the numerator or denominator for a specific monitor reaches its maximum value, both counters for that specific monitor shall be divided by two before being incremented again in accordance with points 4.2 and 4.3.
-If the ignition cycle counter or the general denominator reaches its maximum value, the respective counter shall change to zero at its next increment in accordance with points 4.4 and 4.5 respectively.

-4.6.6.
-Each counter shall be reset to zero only when a non-volatile memory reset occurs (e.g. reprogramming event, etc.) or, if the numbers are stored in keep-alive memory (KAM), when KAM is lost due to an interruption in electrical power to the control module (e.g. battery disconnect, etc.).
+- 4.6.3.
+All counters, when incremented, shall be incremented by an integer of one. - 4.6.4.
+The minimum value of each counter is 0; the maximum value shall not be less than 65535, notwithstanding any other requirements regarding standardised storage and reporting of the OBD system. - 4.6.5.
+If either the numerator or denominator for a specific monitor reaches its maximum value, both counters for that specific monitor shall be divided by two before being incremented again in accordance with paragraphs 4.2 and 4.3.
+If the ignition cycle counter or the general denominator reaches its maximum value, the respective counter shall change to zero at its next increment in accordance with paragraphs 4.4 and 4.5 respectively. - 4.6.6.
+Each counter shall be reset to zero only when a non-volatile memory reset occurs (e.g. reprogramming event, etc.) or, if the numbers are stored in keep-